Evilpasture/NoGIL-Swarm/README.md

 Open your terminal and follow.

-Assuming you have Python Install Manager, and **NOT** the old Python Launcher,
+Assuming you have Python Install Manager working, and **NOT** the old Python Launcher,

 ```bash
 py install 3.14t